How to use your new ePortfolio - Top Tips

 • locate/download historical data from the old system, if applicable (Educator Notes)

-This is a one-off exercise and only specific documents need to be uploaded (requirements are determined by the curriculum you follow).
-It is not necessary to upload more evidence for competencies signed off in the old portfolio system.
+This was a one-off exercise and only specific documents needed to be uploaded after the transfer in August 2024 (requirements were determined by the curriculum you follow).
+It is not necessary to upload more evidence for competencies already signed off in the old portfolio system.
 You should follow the set of instructions after clicking the catch-up button.

 You can change the ‘tagging to’ order and switch between Level 1 & 2 and level 3 & 4 domain/ learning outcome coverage.